 Virginia is doing it.
 We are burning the ships behind us and publicly telling the PANDAS community WE WILL raise 600k for a PANDAS research study and we will do it quickly by God’s grace.

 Do it with us.
 If other people won’t consider this cause worthy because of our suffering, let us at the very least use our suffering as a catalyst for change.
 Because maybe I can’t promise Penny that I won’t let anything bad happen to her.
 But I can promise her that I will do everything in my power to help.
 Even if that means I need to wipe away my tears, put aside my own grief, and bravely walk in unchartered territory by making a way where this is no way.

 Email firstname.lastname@example.org to ask how you can get a fundraiser off the ground in your state.
 We will help you raise 50k for PANDAS research.
 We will hold your hand and make certain it is a success.
-It is estimated to cost 600k for a great PANDAS study.
-VA is committed to all 600k.
 But imagine the story we could tell our healed children in 5 years if everyone everywhere banded together and did the same.